Black metal: Satanism

 Others shun Satanism, seeing it as Christian or "Judeo-Christian" in origin, and regard Satanists as perpetuating the "Judeo-Christian" worldview.
 Quorthon of Bathory said he used 'Satan' to provoke and attack Christianity.
 However, with his third and fourth albums, Under the Sign of the Black Mark and Blood Fire Death, he began "attacking Christianity from a different angle", realizing that Satanism is a "Christian product".
 Nevertheless, some artists use Satan as a symbol or metaphor for their beliefs, such as LaVeyan Satanists (who are atheist).
-Vocalist Gaahl, who considers himself a Norse Shaman, said: "We use the word 'Satanist' because it is Christian world and we have to speak their language ...
+Vocalist Gaahl, who follows Norse paganism, said: "We use the word 'Satanist' because it is Christian world and we have to speak their language ...
 When I use the word 'Satan', it means the natural order, the will of a man, the will to grow, the will to become the superman".
 Varg Vikernes called himself a Satanist in early interviews but "now downplays his former interest in Satanism", saying he was using Satan as a symbol for Odin as the 'adversary' of the Christian God.
 He saw Satanism as "an introduction to more indigenous heathen beliefs".
-Some bands such as Carach Angren, Immortal and Enslaved do not have Satanic lyrics.
+Some bands such as Carach Angren and Enslaved do not have Satanic lyrics.

 Christianity

+'Unblack metal' (or 'Christian black metal') promotes Christianity through its lyrics and imagery.
+The first unblack metal record, Hellig Usvart (1994) by Australian artist Horde, was a provocative parody of Norwegian black metal.
+It sparked controversy, and death threats were issued against Horde.
+Norwegian Christian metal band Crush Evil adopted a black metal style in the late 1990s and were renamed Antestor.

 Many black-metallers see "Christian black metal" as an oxymoron and believe black metal cannot be Christian.
 In fact, the early unblack metal groups Horde and Antestor refused to call their music "black metal" because they did not share its ethos.
 Horde called its music "holy unblack metal" and Antestor called theirs "sorrow metal".
 Horde's Jayson Sherlock later said "I will never understand why Christians think they can play Black Metal.
 I really don't think they understand what true Black Metal is".
 However, current unblack metal bands such as Crimson Moonlight feel that black metal has changed from an ideological movement to a purely musical genre, and thus call their music 'black metal'.